Kararwaldeepak/Kararwaldeepak/README.md

     alt="ResearchGate Profile">
 </a>
 <p align="center">
-The page is finally completed and deployed via repositories.
+This page is under process and deployed via repositories.
 Enjoy the terahertz interactive simulations (project hyperlinks), theory, articles, and much more.
 </p>

 <p align="center">